-The documents required for an application for all secondments include: a document for the incorporation of the foreign employer, issued by the competent authority abroad; a confirmation letter for the assignment of the expatriate to Bulgaria, signed by the Management of the foreign employer; the organisational chart of the Bulgarian company (as secondees can monitor, coordinate, advise but cannot hold management positions; the organisational chart serves to show that there is a Bulgarian holding the management position and the secondee only supervises his or her work); legalised and apostilled official documents proving the relationship between the foreign employer and the Bulgarian company; a CV of the expatriate, legalised and apostilled diploma, etc. For secondments between independent parties, in addition to the above an inter-company agreement (e.g. for provision of services) is required to explain the purposes of the arrangement and the necessity of foreign personnel, etc.
+The documents required for an application for all secondments include: a document for the incorporation of the foreign employer, issued by the competent authority abroad; a confirmation letter for the assignment of the expatriate to Bulgaria, signed by the Management of the foreign employer; legalised and apostilled official documents proving the relationship between the foreign employer and the Bulgarian company; a CV of the expatriate, legalised and apostilled diploma, etc. For secondments between independent parties, in addition to the above an intercompany agreement (e.g. for provision of services) is required to explain the purposes of the arrangement and the necessity of foreign personnel, etc.

-d) Work permit issued to highly-skilled professionals (i.e. European Union Blue Card):
+d) Work permit issued to highly skilled professionals (i.e. European Union Blue Card):